MaryOrlova/DataSci-ReproducibleResearch-1stAssignment/PA1_template.md

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16-1.png)

-###Mean and median total number of steps

-Calculating mean and median of steps by each day using imputed data.
+Now lets calculate mean and median total number of steps using new dataset with imputed values to see how they've changed.

 ```r